jakobzhao/geog458/labs/lab02/readme.md

 ## 5. Word cloud analysis

-You can create a word cloud to analyze the content of all the collected tweets.
+A word cloud can visualize the high-frequency terms and map them according to their frequency.
+It helps to analyze the content of all the collected tweets.
 There are a few online word cloud generators you can use.
 In this lab, we use Word Art from https://wordart.com.

-After registration, you can simply create a word cloud by pressing the "Create Now" Button on the front page.
+After registration, you can create a word cloud by pressing the "Create Now" Button on the front page.

 ![](img/frontpage.png)

 Open `geotweets.csv` in microsoft excel or other alternative spreadsheet software.
-Copy the all the rows under the `text` columns.
-And then paste the copied data to the input text box on Word Art.
-You can open this text box by pressing the `import` button on the top left.
-After the texts is input, please type `Import words`.
+Copy all the rows under the `text` column, and then paste the copied rows to the input text box on Word Art.
+You need to press the `import` button on the top left to open this text box.
+Once complete, please type `Import words`.

 ![](img/import-box.png)

-Okay, now you will see a list of words on the left panel, please first delete those common terms or meaningless terms.
-And then walk through the options from shapes, fonts layout and style.
+Now you will see a list of words on the left panel, please makes sure to **delete those common terms or meaningless ones**, otherwise your word cloud will be full of meaningless terms.
+Then, you can configure the rendering process through adjusting the shapes, fonts, layout, and style options.
 After you determine all the options, please type `visualize` on top of the main viewport.
-After a few seconds to render, you will see the word cloud!
+It takes a few second to render the image.
+After that, you will see the word cloud.

 ![](img/visualize.png)